 Hunting and Fishing

 The City of Bowling Green owns and maintains two lakes.
 The Jack Floyd Memorial Lake is a 40-acre that features a boat dock and fishing dock.
 The West Lake is a 45-acre lake that is suitable for canoeing.
+Primitive camping, BBQ pits and a hiking trail is available.
+A pavilion is available for outdoor gatherings.
 Both lakes are excellent fishing lakes stocked with bass, catfish and sunfish by the Missouri Department of Conservation.
 The Lakes can be accessed from the Highway 61/161 overpass by going south on County Road 280 and 282.
 For more information, contact the City of Bowling Green at 573-324-5451 or download map.

 Ranaker Conservation Area, managed by the Missouri Department of Conservation, provides both hunting and fishing under statewide regulations.
 Peno Creek runs through the area and is one of the higher quality streams in North Missouri with bass, catfish and sunfish.
 The shooting range has 25, 50, and 100 yard targets.
 Deer, dove, quail, rabbit, squirrel and turkey have good populations.
 The Conservation Area is located 10 miles north of Bowling Green on Highway 61, then west on Highway RA.
 For more information call MDC at 573-248-2530 or refer to the Missouri Department of Conservation website.